PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/health-tracking.md

 # Health Tracking

-All the snapshotter implementations include internal APIs that offer a detailed view on the state of processing of projects as configured by data sources, per epoch.
+All snapshotter implementations include internal APIs that offer a detailed view of the state of processing for projects as configured by data sources, per epoch.

-You can tunnel into port `8002` of an instance running the snapshotter and right away try out the internal APIs among others by visting the FastAPI generated SwaggerUI.
+You can tunnel into port `8002` of an instance running the snapshotter and try out the internal APIs, among others, by visiting the FastAPI-generated SwaggerUI.

 ## `GET /internal/snapshotter/epochProcessingStatus`

-As detailed out in the section on [epoch processing state transitions](protocol/specifications/epoch#state-transitions), this internal API endpoint offers the most detailed insight into each epoch's processing status as it passes through the snapshot builders and is sent out for consensus.
+As detailed in the section on [epoch processing state transitions](protocol/specifications/epoch#state-transitions), this internal API endpoint provides detailed insights into each epoch's processing status as it passes through the snapshot builders and is sent out for consensus.

-> NOTE: The endpoint, though paginated and cached, serves a raw dump of insights into an epoch's state transitions and the payloads are significantly large enough for requests to timeout or to clog the internal API's limited resource.
-Hence it is advisable to query somewhere between 1 to 5 epochs.
+> NOTE: The endpoint, though paginated and cached, serves a raw dump of insights into an epoch's state transitions, and the payloads are significantly large enough for requests to timeout or clog the internal API's limited resources.
+Hence, it is advisable to query somewhere between 1 to 5 epochs.
 The same can be specified as the size query parameter.

 ### Sample request